 How to Make a Complaint

-1. Where you have a complaint against a regulated financial services business, report it FIRST to the business.
+1. If you have a complaint against a regulated financial services business in the Bailiwick of Guernsey, you should FIRST raise the matter with the business itself.

 2. Include as much information and evidence as possible to support the complaint.

-3. If you are still not satisfied inform the Channel Islands Financial Ombudsman Commission who is able to adjudicate in complaints for acts or omissions by certain types of financial services providers that occurred on or after 2 July 2013.
+3. If you are still not satisfied with the outcome, you may decide to contact the Channel Islands Financial Ombudsman.
+They are able to adjudicate in complaints for acts or omissions by certain types of financial services providers that occurred on or after 2 July 2013.

 When would I make a complaint?